GoogleChrome/developer.chrome.com/site/en/blog/device-characteristics/index.md

 In Chrome, users can choose to send usage statistics and crash reports to Google to help improve Chrome's feature set and stability.
 Usage statistics and crash reports are enabled by default for Chrome consumer installs and can be disabled during installation or in Chrome's settings.
-Metrics collecting is pseudonymous, and metrics are tagged by an opaque per-install identifier that is not joinable with other datasets.
+Metrics collection is pseudonymous, and metrics are tagged by an opaque per-install identifier that is not joinable with other datasets.
 If the metrics collection is re-enabled, the unique identifier will also be reset.
 We used the data collected to calculate the